ibm-cloud-docs/EventStreams/eventstreams156.md

 | Provide {{site.data.keyword.messagehub}} integrations with select third-party partnership technologies, such as Log Analysis with LogDNA.
   | Customer responsibility description |
 |Provide the capability for service binding to other {{site.data.keyword.IBM_notm}} services.| Provide the capability for service binding to other {{site.data.keyword.IBM_notm}} services.  | Customer responsibility description |
 {: caption="Table 5.
-Responsibilites for app orchestration" caption-side="top"}
+Responsibilities for app orchestration" caption-side="top"}

 ## {{site.data.keyword.IBM_notm}} infrastructure and managing the environment